FRIDAYAI-E/Mini_Library/README.md

 ## Introduction

 The objective of this project is to try to simulate the process of library book management system.
-From this project we will develop a similar system that simulate 3 different process for 2 main users.
+From this project we will develop a reservation system that serve several functions,

-Main User: General public borrowing book
-Admin User: Librain handling the process of library book management
+General User: - Create a new account for themselves - eserve the books in the system.

 ## Wireframe